Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Related work

 The starting point for the present paper was the regular expression analysis RXXR \cite{analysisredos}.
 While that paper was aimed at a security audience, the present paper complements it by using a programming language approach inspired by type theory and logic.

 Program analysis for security is by now a well established field~\cite{chess2004static}.
 REDoS is known in the literature as a special case of algorithmic complexity attacks~\cite{2003_dos_crosby,2006_btrack_smith}.
+Sugiyama and Minamide~\cite{satoshi_2014} has recently explored a static analysis for checking wheather a given regular expression matching operation can be performed in linear time.
+Their analysis assumes that the input string is available at analysis time, which could make it less efficient in that the analysis must be run each time prior to the actual matching operation.
+Nevertheless, we can imagine such an analysis acting as a white-list filter for input strings that are accepted by a system.
+On the other hand, our analysis can be run off-line, allowing system administrators to filter out vulnerable regular expressions much earlier.

 Parsing Expression Grammars (PEGs) have been proposed as an alternative to regular expressions~\cite{fordpeg} that avoid their nondeterminism.
-In a series of tutorials~\cite{2007_regex_cox,2009_regex_cox}, Cox has argued for Thompson's lockstep matcher~\cite{1968_thompson} as a superior alternative to backtracking matchers.
-However, backtracking matchers vulnerable to REDoS are still widely deployed, including the matchers in the Java and .NET platforms as well as the PCRE matcher used in some intrusion detection systems.
-Hence the REDoS problem will remain with us for the foreseeable future.
+In a series of tutorials~\cite{2007_regex_cox,2009_regex_cox}, Cox has argued for Thompson's lockstep matcher~\cite{1968_thompson} as a superior alternative to backtracking.
+Cox's implementation of the lockstep algorithm, called RE2~\cite{2007_regex_cox}, guarantees linear time matching of purely regular expressions.
+While RE2 also supports few extensions to basic regular expressions (such as submatch extraction), backtracking matchers still have an advantage when it comes to complex irregular constructs, backreferences~\cite{1990_aho} being the case in point.
+We believe that this is one of the reasons why the backtracking implementations are is still commonplace.
+In any case, as long as backtracking matchers remain widely deployed, the REDoS problem will also remain with us for the foreseeable future.

 Backtracking is a classic application of continuations, and regular expression matchers similar to the \machname{} have been investigated in the functional programming literature~\cite{2001_danvy_defunc,1999_harper_debug,frischcardelli}.
 Other recent work on regular expressions in the programming language community includes regular expression inclusion~\cite{hengleinregexp} and submatching~\cite{sulzmannsubmatch}.